Eleanor Smith MP chaired a parliamentary roundtable discussion on Tuesday 16 October 2018, supported by Roche Diabetes Care.

 It was noted that the current system primarily supports and rewards the initial innovators of apps, and not those adapting

-or adopting health apps to meet local patient need.
-To encourage and spread best practice, the group recommended
+or adopting health apps to meet local patient needs.
+To encourage and spread best practices, the group recommended

 improving signposting to examples, as well as increased support both for the initial innovators and for future

-Support needs to be from conception to roll-out for innovators developing health apps, as well as to those looking to adopt or adapt existing apps for local or regional contexts.
+Support needs to be from conception to roll-out for innovators developing health apps, as well as for those looking to adopt or adapt existing apps for local or regional contexts.

 Reimbursement pathways, with clear evidence benchmarks, should be created at both local